Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Of course Cape Cod is worth it!
 This is one of the most fabulous beach destinations in the United States, and one of the true gems of New England!

 I may not have visited Cape Cod much while growing up in Massachusetts, but visiting an adult has shown me what a truly special destination it is.

 Go enjoy the best of the Cape.
 You might have found your new favorite summer destination!

-More on the Cape:
+More on Cape Cod and the Islands: